MK Dons 0-2 Liverpool: Remember the name! Elliott shines brightly as Liverpool young guns make their mark | Goal.com

 A year to the day since his professional debut, another Carabao Cup tie for Fulham at Millwall, Elliott was in the limelight once more.

-It is easy for young players, especially those who have been hyped and exposed to first-team football from an early age, to treat these games like an X-Factor audition, a chance to show each and every skill they possess.
+It is easy for young players, especially those who have been hyped and exposed to first-team football from an early age, to treat these games like an X-Factor audition, a chance to show each and every skill they possess, to try the difficult and the spectacular.

 Liverpool, though, are looking to breed a different kind of footballer; ones who can bring their individual talent into a strict team environment, who will do the simple things as well and as often as the flashy, and who possess the hunger and the character to learn and improve day after day.

-How encouraging, then, for Jurgen Klopp to witness such a mature, controlled performance from his team.
+How encouraging, then, for Jurgen Klopp to witness such a mature performance from his team.

-James Milner, the senior citizen at 33, was the man who set them on their way– albeit with plenty of help from MK Dons goalkeeper Simon Moore – but it was the young guns who caught the eye.
+James Milner, the senior citizen at 33, was the man who set them on their way – albeit with plenty of help from MK Dons goalkeeper Simon Moore – but while he shone, and while there were encouraging minutes for the likes of Joe Gomez, Naby Keita and Alex Oxlade-Chamberlain, it was the young guns who caught the eye most.

 Ki-Jana Hoever, the 17-year-old defender, grabbed their second goal after half-time to send them through to round four.